-If you want to take a short cut (omitting Harrison's Rocks), follow the directions below; otherwise, skip to the next section.
+If you want to take a short cut (saving nearly 2½ km by omitting the loop past Harrison's Rocks), follow the directions below; otherwise, skip to the next section.

 For the short cut, cross over Park Corner Lane and head W along the main road (Broadwater Forest Lane).
 In 350m, as the road bends slightly to the right (and 100m before a Groombridge village sign), turn left past a metal fieldgate and head SW on a faint grassy path.

 Halfway across the field bear right, aiming to pass to the right of a house on the far side.
 Go alongside its fence to the corner of the field, through a narrow gap in the hedge and out to a road.
 Turn right onto the road, then in 50m turn left into a lane leading to Harrison's Rocks.
 In 50m turn right through a kissing gate onto an enclosed path.

 At the end of this short cut continue the directions at §12.

 Head south on Park Corner Lane.
 Take the driveway to Pinstraw Farm and continue along a track in the same direction.
 Detour off the HWLT/TWCW into Birchden Wood, turning left at a path junction to come to the top of Harrison's Rocks.
 Go down through a cleft in the rocks to their base.